aerogear/graphback/.github/ISSUE_TEMPLATE/1-bug-report.md

 * **Module**:
 * **Version**:
 * **Node.js / npm versions:**
+* Example/snippet of the model that is causing issue

 <!-- Please provide more details and steps to reproduce the issue below this comment. -->